gogs/gogs/.github/ISSUE_TEMPLATE/dev_release_patch_version.md

+---
+name: Dev: Release a patch version
+about: ONLY USED BY MAINTAINERS.
+title: "Release [VERSION]"
+labels: 📸 release
+---

 ## Before release

-On release branch:
+On the release branch:

-- [ ] Make sure all commits are cherry-picked from the develop branch by checking the patch milestone.
+- [ ] Make sure all commits are cherry-picked from the `main` branch by checking the patch milestone.
 - [ ] Update [CHANGELOG](https://github.com/gogs/gogs/blob/main/CHANGELOG.md) to include entries for the current patch release, e.g. `git log v0.12.1...HEAD --pretty=format:'- [ ] %H %s' --reverse`:
 	- [ ] _link to the commit_

 ## During release

-On release branch:
+On the release branch:

-- [ ] Update the [hard-coded version](https://github.com/gogs/gogs/blob/main/gogs.go#L21) to the current release, e.g. `0.12.0` -> `0.12.1`.
+- [ ] Update the [hard-coded version](https://github.com/gogs/gogs/blob/main/gogs.go#L22) to the current release, e.g. `0.12.0` -> `0.12.1`.
 - [ ] Wait for GitHub Actions to complete and no failed jobs.
 - [ ] Publish a new [GitHub release](https://github.com/gogs/gogs/releases) with entries from [CHANGELOG](https://github.com/gogs/gogs/blob/main/CHANGELOG.md) for the current patch release and all previous releases with same minor version. **Make sure the tag is created on the release branch**.
 - [ ] Update all previous GitHub releases with same minor version with the warning: